-• If input differs, e.g. different initial volumes or number of particles, create two input files, prefixed with mpi0. and mpi1., and skip the --nopfx flag.
+- If input differs, e.g. different initial volumes or number of particles, create two input files, prefixed with mpi0. and mpi1., and skip the --nopfx flag. - Reload from existing states by using the --state flag, mpi prefix are automatically added.